 8. Don’t Be Afraid to Re-share Evergreen Content on Social Media

 One of the major benefits of evergreen content is the ability to continue sharing it with new followers and customers who will find value in what you’ve created.
 Be sure to re-promote content to your audience after updating it.
 Even those who have read it before may revisit it to discover new helpful information.
-Also, don’t be afraid to reshare content that hasn’t been updated — just make sure the information is still accurate before you do.
+Also, don’t be afraid to reshare content you haven’t updated — just ensure the information is still accurate before you do.